National Interagency Biodefense Campus

-The National Interagency Biodefense Campus is a facility in Frederick, MD at Fort Detrick.
+The National Interagency Biodefense Campus is a facility in Frederick, Maryland, at Fort Detrick.
 It hosts members of a scientific collaboration, the National Interagency Confederation for Biological Research.

 Planning began in 2002, and construction of the NICB began in 2005.
 The center was expected to cost over $1 billion.

 The National Institute of Allergy and Infectious Diseases Integrated Research Facility was completed in 2007, and expected to cost $105 million.

 The National Biodefense Analysis and Countermeasures Center was completed in 2008.
 The facility has over 160,000 sq ft, with BSL-2, BSL-3, and BSL-4 laboratories.
 It cost approximately $128 million.

-A building replacing the old headquarters of the United States Army Medical Research Institute for Infectious Diseases (USAMRIID) began construction in 2007.
+A building replacing the old headquarters of the United States Army Medical Research Institute of Infectious Diseases (USAMRIID) began construction in 2007.

 NICB houses biosafety level 3 and 4 laboratories.